jjansasoy/adidas_sales/README.md

 The second Excel file, Adidas US Locations, had information on transaction id, region, state, and city.

-It's clear from the beginning you have to import both of these files to PostgreSQL as tables and then join them as one.
+It's clear from the beginning I have to import both of these files to PostgreSQL as tables and then join them as one.
 This would help further analysis to answer questions that have to do with the states that generated the most sales as well as trends.

 Here's the step-by-step of the methodology I followed:

 ### Creating empty tables

-In order to import the information on the Excel files into PostgreSQL, you have to create an empty table for each Excel sheet.
+In order to import the information on the Excel files into PostgreSQL, I had to create an empty table for each Excel sheet.
 These empty tables must contain the same column name of the headers while keeping in mind the data type, and column constraints.

 I created the first table "adidas_sales" with the following code: